 Portsmouth Abbey is a community of Benedictine monks on Narragansett Bay, Rhode Island.
 Our mission is to seek God guided by the Gospel, the Rule of St. Benedict, and by prayer and work to sanctify ourselves and our community.

-The monastery was founded in 1918 by Dom Leonard Sargent, an American monk of Downside Abbey in England.
+The monastery was purchased in 1918 by Dom Leonard Sargent, an American monk of Downside Abbey in England and established formally in 1919 by Pope Benedict XV.
 In keeping with the congregation’s early history, we run a college preparatory boarding school for boys and girls.
-The monks also focus on scholarly and artistic work, hospitality, as well as helping local parishes.
+The monks also focus on scholarly and artistic work, hospitality, and liturgical observance.

-It should also be noted that a tradition revived by Fr Augustine Baker in the early 1600′s laid great emphasis on contemplative and mystical prayer.
-This tradition continues in the EBC and at Portsmouth Abbey today.
+It should also be noted that a tradition revived by Fr Augustine Baker in the early 1600’s emphasized contemplative and mental prayer, a tradition that continues at Portsmouth and the other houses of the Benedictine Congregation.